Planetbiru/MagicObject/tutorial.md

 In this example, `@Source("album_name")` indicates that the incoming data will use `album_name`, while `@JsonProperty("album_title")` specifies that when the data is serialized, it will be output as `album_title`.

 To facilitate bidirectional communication, we need two different DTOs.
 The `@Source` annotation in the first DTO corresponds to the `@JsonProperty` annotation in the second DTO, while the `@JsonProperty` in the first DTO maps to the `@Source` in the second DTO.

+3.  **@JsonFormat**

+    The @JsonFormat annotation specifies the output date-time format when data is serialized to JSON.
+The property type must be `DateTime`.
+It is written as `@JsonFormat(pattern="Y-m-d H:i:s")`.
+If this annotation is not provided, MagicDto will serialize the property using the default format Y-m-d H:i:s.
+This ensures that data sent to third-party applications adheres to their expected format.

+    Format the date and time according to the conventions used in the PHP programming language.
+This includes utilizing the built-in date and time functions, which allow for various formatting options to display dates and times in a way that is both readable and compatible with PHP's standards.
+Ensure that you adhere to formats such as 'Y-m-d H:i:s' for complete timestamps or 'd/m/Y' for more localized representations, depending on the specific requirements of your application.

+    MagicDto automatically parses input as both strings and integers.
+The integer is a unique timestamp, while the string date-time format must be one of the following:

+    - **'Y-m-d'**,              // ISO 8601: 2024-10-24
+    - **'Y-m-d H:i:s'**,        // ISO 8601: 2024-10-24 15:30:00
+    - **'Y-m-d\TH:i:s'**,       // ISO 8601: 2024-10-24T15:30:00
+    - **'Y-m-d\TH:i:s\Z'**,     // ISO 8601: 2024-10-24T15:30:00Z
+    - **'D, d M Y H:i:s O'**,   // RFC 2822: Thu, 24 Oct 2024 15:30:00 +0000
+    - **'d/m/Y'**,              // Local format: 24/10/2024
+    - **'d F Y'**,              // Format with month name: 24 October 2024
+    - **'l, d F Y'**            // Format with day of the week: Thursday, 24 October 2024

 **Example:**